Dear Fellow Truck Insurance Exchange Member

 Your premium dollar covers Exchange costs including losses incurred, acquisition costs, taxes, license fees, the AIF fee, and any contributions to surplus.
-For 2016, the AIF fee was 14.3 percent of the premium dollar, which included the AIF profit of 6.97 percent of the premium dollar for that year.
-The results of the Truck Insurance Exchange were impacted by the large number of catastrophe losses but the company still maintained a strong capital base with surplus of $616 million.
+For 2021, the AIF fee was 14.4% of the premium dollar, which included the AIF profit of 6.68% of the premium dollar for that year.

 Can the Exchange lose money?

 If premiums collected exceed claims payments and other expenses (including the fee for the AIF), then the Exchange retains those net premium earnings (as contributions to surplus).
 If premiums are not sufficient to cover claims and expenses, the Exchange will lose money.
-That's one reason it is important to build a cushion against possible future losses.
+That's one reason it is important to build surplus to pay future losses.
 The AIF does not participate in claims losses and does not enjoy any net premium earnings.
 Importantly, subscribers are not responsible for any losses the Exchange might suffer.

 You can go to www.farmers.com/about-us for most questions.
-If you have additional questions, please contact:
+If you have additional questions or want to obtain a paper proxy along with a postage paid envelope to confidentially return your proxy, please contact: